invertase/notifee/docs/react-native/docs/android/permissions.md

 }
 ```

-In some cases where notification is disabled, you might want to give an option for user to open notification settings to enable it.
-After you have setup your UI, you can use Notifee's [`openNotificationSettings`](/reference/opennotificationsettings).
+If you determine notifications are disabled, you may want to offer the user the ability to open notification settings to enable it.
+The [`openNotificationSettings`](/reference/opennotificationsettings) API may be used to implement this feature.

 ## Channels & Channels Groups

-To check whether the user has enabled notification for specific channels or channel groups, call either [`getChannel`](/reference/getchannel) or [`getChannelGroups`](/reference/getchannelgroups).
+To check whether the user has enabled notifications for specific channels or channel groups, call either [`getChannel`](/reference/getchannel) or [`getChannelGroups`](/reference/getchannelgroups).
 Both of these functions will return a respective object with `blocked` attributes in it.

 ```js
 import notifee from '@notifee/react-native';